tez-capital/tezpay/extension/official/payout-fa/readme.md

 - **fixed**: Pays out based on a specific exchange rate, ideal for share representation.
 - **provider**: Fetches the exchange rate from a third-party provider.
 The only supported provider right now is `cmc`.

+> **Note**: Fees for token transactions are always paid by the baker.
+Adjust accordingly.

 ## Testing

 For testing, you can use test contracts on ghostnet: